Carbon Capture Technology: How It Works & Why It Matters

 1. Capture:

-2. CO₂ is separated from other gases in industrial exhaust streams using solvents, membranes, or solid sorbents.
+2. CO₂ is separated from industrial exhaust gases using solvents, membranes, or solid sorbents.

 3. Compression and Transport:

-4. The captured CO₂ is compressed into a liquid-like state and transported—typically by pipeline—to a storage or utilization site.
+4. Captured CO₂ is compressed into a liquid-like state and transported—typically by pipeline—to a storage or utilization site.

 5. Storage or Utilization:

-• Storage: Injecting CO₂ deep underground into geological formations like depleted oil and gas reservoirs or saline aquifers, where it can mineralize over time.
+• Storage: Injecting CO₂ deep underground into geological formations such as depleted oil and gas reservoirs or saline aquifers (Sirona Remove CO₂ projects).

-• Utilization: Converting CO₂ into useful products, such as synthetic fuels, concrete, or polymers.
+• Utilization: Converting CO₂ into useful products like synthetic fuels, concrete, or polymers.

 FAQ: Is Carbon Capture the Same as Carbon Removal?

 Not exactly.
-Carbon capture prevents new emissions, while carbon removal technologies (like DAC or reforestation) remove existing CO₂ from the atmosphere.
-Both are essential to reach net-zero targets—capture limits future damage, while removal cleans up the past.
+Carbon capture prevents new emissions, while carbon removal technologies (like CDR or reforestation) remove existing CO₂ from the atmosphere.
+Both are essential: capture limits future damage, removal cleans up past emissions.

 Benefits of Carbon Capture Technology

-Leverages existing energy infrastructure, pipelines, and geological formations to scale faster than new clean technologies.
+• Scalability: Leverages existing energy infrastructure, pipelines, and geological formations.

-Creates new markets for carbon-based products and generates skilled jobs in engineering, construction, and energy.
+• Economic Opportunity: Creates markets for carbon-based products and skilled jobs in engineering, construction, and energy.

 FAQ: How Much CO₂ Can Carbon Capture Prevent?

-According to the International Energy Agency (IEA), global carbon capture capacity could reach over 1 gigaton of CO₂ per year by 2030 if current projects proceed—equivalent to removing the annual emissions of 200 million cars.
+According to the International Energy Agency (IEA), global carbon capture capacity could exceed 1 gigaton of CO₂ per year by 2030—equivalent to the annual emissions of 200 million cars (IEA Carbon Capture Report).

 Types of Carbon Capture Technologies